Cost-of-living crisis

-A cost-of-living crisis is a socioeconomic situation or period of high inflation where nominal wages have stagnated while there is a sharp increase in the cost of basic goods, such as food, housing, and energy.
-As a result, living standards are squeezed to the point that people cannot afford the standard of living that they were previously accustomed to.
-Public health is threatened.
+A cost-of-living crisis is a situation or period of high inflation with increases in the nominal cost of living while real wages decrease.
+As a result, real income and living standards are squeezed to the point that people cannot afford the standard of living that they were previously accustomed to.
 The population becomes 'poorer' than it used to be in real terms.
-This is in contrast to a situation in which wages are rising to meet the rate of inflation and workers' standard of living remains unchanged.
+This is in contrast to a situation in which wages are rising with inflation and workers' standard of living remains unchanged.

 During the 2020s, a cost-of-living crisis impacted many countries around the world amid global inflation.
 In February 2023, 3 out of 4 consumers globally were worried about the rising cost of everyday expenses.
 The Big Issue defines a cost of living crisis as "a situation in which the cost of everyday essentials like groceries and bills are rising faster than average household incomes".
-Change in average real incomes can be measured by real GNI per capita change.

 Effects on society

 Health

 Cost-of-living crises have had significant and wide-ranging negative consequences for mental and physical well-being.
-For example, high food prices force people to choose to eat foods with less nutritional value or less food in general.
-This leads to a higher rate of obesity (due to higher cheap carbohydrate consumption) or undernutrition, and, by extension, less energy and lowered performance at school or work.
+For example, high food prices force people to choose to eat cheaper foods with less nutritional value or less food in general.
 Worse nutrition also leads to a higher likelihood of getting sick from infectious diseases.
 In poorer countries, there is a higher risk of starvation.
+Public health can be threatened.
+Reduced access to household heating and cooling has been demonstrated to cause a range of health issues including respiratory and cardiovascular illness, heat-related illness, poorer mental health and in some cases premature death.

 Mental health also declines across the board due to the stress of being unable to afford to live properly.
 Rates of depression and anxiety increase.
 People are also more likely to lose sleep, forego meeting with friends, not engage in their hobbies, and skip out on exercising.
 A cost-of-living crisis will lead to a higher demand for social and health services.
 However, higher operating expenses and a lack of staff to meet the higher demand will result in squeezed budgets and worse service.
 Overworked and underpaid staff will also be more likely to quit, creating a vicious cycle.